datcuandrei/MacLinuxUtils/README.md

 If you find issues while running the app,please report them in the [issues](https://github.com/datcuandrei/MacLinuxUtils/issues) section.

 ## Attribution :
-MacLinuxUtils's UI would have not been possible without [FlatLaf](https://www.formdev.com/flatlaf/).
+- MacLinuxUtils's UI would have not been possible without [FlatLaf](https://www.formdev.com/flatlaf/) library.
+- Special thanks to the macOS on Unsupported Macs community.